 It must be emphasized that this opinion is based on various assumptions and is conditioned upon certain representations made by Regency as to factual matters including, but not limited to, those concerning its business and properties, and certain matters relating to Regency's manner of operation.
 Foley & Lardner is not aware of any facts or circumstances that are inconsistent with these representations and assumptions.
-The qualification and taxation as a REIT depends upon Regency's ability to meet, through actual annual operating results, the various income, asset, distribution, stock ownership and other tests for qualification as a REIT set forth in the Code, the results of which will not be reviewed by nor be under the control of Foley & Lardner.
-Accordingly, no assurance can be given that the actual results of Regency's operation for any particular taxable year will satisfy the requirements under the Code for qualification and taxation as a REIT.
+The qualification and taxation as a REIT depends upon Regency's ability to meet, through actual annual operating results, the various income, asset, distribution, stock ownership and other tests for qualification as a REIT set forth in the Code, the results of which will not be reviewed by nor be under the actual results of Regency's operation for any particular taxable year will satisfy the requirements under the Code for qualification and taxation as a REIT.